 Getting ready for a new baby takes a lot of work.
 There are mounds of teeny tiny clothes to wash, diapers to unpack and store, furniture to put together, meals to prep, and more!
-A nesting party helps tick these to do’s off of mom and dad’s list in a fun and festive environment.
+A nesting party helps tick these to do’s off of the new mom-and-dad-to-be’s list in a fun and festive environment.
 It’s literally your village coming together to help you when you need it the most!

 What Activities Can You Do in a Nesting Party?

 The sky's the limit, or, really, whatever you are comfortable with is the real answer to this question.
 We’ll give you some ideas to help you plan how to throw your own nesting party but the decisions are really up to you.
-This is a very emotional and vulnerable time for a lot of people and pressure to do anything which makes you uncomfortable should never be the result.
+This is a very emotional and vulnerable time for a lot of people and there should never be the pressure to do anything which makes you uncomfortable.

 Those first few days after bringing your baby home can be a blur.
 But your nutrition is still important.
 Having easy to heat meals at the ready can be super helpful.
 Cooking all of these meals in the last weeks of your pregnancy is less than desirable.
 Planning and cooking these meals as part of your nesting party can make it fun, social, and take the lion share of work off of your aching feet.

 Having a calming but whimsical nursery is the stuff of many parents’ dreams.
 However, there’s a lot of work that goes into making this dream a reality.
-From painting even plain walls, to maybe a fun mural, paints are often not safe for pregnant women.
-Assembling and positioning your baby’s furniture is also a no go for pregnancy.
+From simply painting walls, to maybe making a fun mural, paint fumes are often not safe for pregnant women.
+Assembling and positioning your baby’s furniture is also a no-go for pregnancy.

 It’s time to call in the reinforcements.
 Having extra hands makes light work of getting the nursery ready for organization.
 Who knows, maybe the very people who gifted you the crib would enjoy being the ones to help you get it set up and ready for your baby?